-Guideline: You are safest not to drink regularly more than 14 units per week, to kee эp health risks from drinking alcohol to a low level
+Guideline: You are safest not to drink regularly more than 14 units per week, to keep health risks from drinking alcohol to a low level

 - 13. Long term health risks arise from regularly drinking alcohol over time so it may be after ten to twenty years or more before the diseases caused by alcohol occur.
 Drinking regularly over time can lead to a wide range of illnesses including cancers, strokes, heart disease, liver disease, and damage to the brain and nervous system. - 14.
 This advice on regular drinking is based on the evidence that if people did drink regularly at or above the low risk level advised, overall any protective effect from alcohol on deaths is overridden, and the risk of dying from an alcohol-related condition would be expected to be around, or a little under, 1% over a lifetime.
 This level of risk is comparable to risks from some other regular or routine activities. - 15.
 The expert group took account not only of the risk of death from drinking regularly but also the risk of suffering from various alcohol-related chronic diseases and cancers.
 The group also carried out analyses to test the robustness of their conclusions and considered carefully the uncertainties in the available research.
-They took account of all these factors in their advice 2 I. Is it clear what the guideline - along with the explanation - means, for how you can seek to reduce long term risks to your health from alcohol?
-Is the explanation for how the weekly guideline was chosen clear? ☐ Yes □ No you answered "No" above, please explain here how the advice could be made clearer blease keep within 200 words].
-Guideline: If you do drink as much as 14 units per week, it is best to spread this evenly over 3 days or more.
-If you have one or two heavy drinking sessions, you increase your risks of death from long term illnesses and from accidents and injuries.
-Explanation (from 'Summary of the proposed guidelines') 16.
+They took account of all these factors in their advice considered carefully the uncertainties in the available research.
+They took account of all these factors in their advice 2.
+Is it clear what the guideline - along with the explanation - means, for how you can seek to reduce long term risks to your health from alcohol?
+Is the explanation for how the weekly guideline was chosen clear? ☐ Yes □ No - you answered "No" above, please explain here how the advice could be made clearer ease keep within 200 words]. e ir ir Guideline: If you do drink as much as 14 units per week, it is best to spread this evenly over 3 days or more.
+If you have one or two heavy drinking sessions, you necrease your risks of death from long term illnesses and from accidents and njuries.
+Explanation (from 'Summary of the proposed guidelines') 6.
 The expert group believes that a weekly guideline on regular drinking requires an additional recommendation, concerning the need to avoid harmful regular heavy drinking episodes, as there is clear evidence that such a pattern of heavy drinking on a small number of days increases risks to health.
-3 s.
-Is it clear what the guideline - along with the explanation - means, for how you can keep your health risks within a low level, if you drink on only a few days each week? ☐ Yes □ No you answered "No" above, please explain here how the advice could be made clearer blease keep within 200 words].
+3. Is it clear what the guideline - along with the explanation - means, for how you can keep your health risks within a low level, if you drink on only a few days each week? ☐ Yes □ No ou answered "No" above, please explain here how the advice could be made clearer ease keep within 200 words.